You’ve heard the term gentrification, and you may even have an understanding of what it means.

 - What are the educational qualifications of the residents?
 Are there a larger number of people with tertiary education?
 Are there more professionals?

-This stage is where gentrification of an area really takes off!
+This stage is where the gentrification of an area really takes off!

-When a large number of affluent people choose to move into a suburb, they often start to spend a great deal of their resources progressing the gentrification trend.
+When a large number of affluent people choose to move into a suburb, they often start to spend a lot of their resources progressing the gentrification trend.